 In certain circumstances, FINRA will refer fraud and insider trading cases to the SEC and other agencies for litigation and prosecution.
 In the year 2019, FINRA received 2,954 investor complaints, brought 854 disciplinary actions against registered brokers and firms, levied $39.5 million in fines, and ordered $27.9 million in restitution to harmed investors.1 They also referred more than 800 fraud and insider trading cases to the SEC and other regulatory bodies for litigation and/or prosecution.
 Usually, it is the cases that pass on to the SEC that garner media headlines, but the financial industry’s regulatory and self-regulatory proceedings are crucial and commonplace in keeping the industry safe for investors.
 In this space, Malecki Law’s New York regulatory lawyers have decades of experience.

 When audits and investigations uncover issues of significance (or perceived departure from industry rules), governmental regulation and proceedings commence.
 The experienced attorneys at Malecki Law have developed a distinguished history as counsel in securities enforcement actions brought forth by the SEC, FINRA (formerly NASD and NYSE), federal and state criminal authorities, state securities regulators, and other self-regulatory organizations and exchanges.
 One of the most critical decisions, whether to litigate or settle, cannot be lightly decided and requires skilled, experienced advice.

 The regulatory law firm in New York, Malecki Law, has an excellent rapport with civil and criminal, regulatory, and self-regulatory bodies developed over 20 years.
 While Malecki Law thrives in the litigated setting such as trials or hearings, zealous representation often involves on-the-record interviews, sit-downs with regulators, and a favorably negotiated settlement or cooperation agreement.

-Litigating breaches of regulatory rules and laws can be costly, time consuming, and a risk to one’s employment.
+Litigating breaches of regulatory rules and laws can be costly, time-consuming, and a risk to one’s employment.
 Like arbitration, regulatory hearings are conducted much like internal trials, before industry professionals and administrative law judges.
-Such violations not only involve brokers misconduct, but could also result in investigations by criminal authority.
+Such violations not only involve brokers' misconduct but could also result in investigations by a criminal authority.